fisinik/employment-salary-prediction/README.md

 ### Neural Network

+    Accuracy: Ranges from approximately 0.714 to 0.726 across different test ratios.
+    Recall: Varies from around 0.706 to 0.807, indicating the proportion of actual positives correctly identified.
+    Precision: Ranges from about 0.691 to 0.730, representing the proportion of predicted positives that are correct.
+    F1 Score: Varies from approximately 0.716 to 0.747, which is the harmonic mean of precision and recall.

 | Ratio | Accuracy | Recall | Precision | F1 Score |
 | ----- | -------- | ------ | --------- | -------- |
 | 40/60 | 0.721    | 0.706  | 0.730     | 0.718    |